srn/react-requirejs-boilerplate/readme.md

 ### Running

 Use any http server.
-Running `python -m SimpleHTTPServer` should do the trick for now.
+Running `$ python -m SimpleHTTPServer` should do the trick for now.

 ### Building

-`node app/client/bower_components/r.js/dist/r.js -o app/client/build.js`
+`$ node app/client/bower_components/r.js/dist/r.js -o app/client/build.js`

 Check the output in `app/client/compiled/`.